Milk float: Alternatives

 Before BEVs, dairy supplies were delivered using horse-drawn milk floats.
 This lasted from the late 19th century until the 1950s.
 Today, with rounds expanding in coverage to ensure profitability in the face of falling levels of patronage, the limited range and speed of electric milk floats have resulted in many being replaced by diesel-powered converted vans.

 Preservation

-A collection of 29 milk floats and other BEVs dating from 1935 to 1982 and representing 14 different manufacturers is kept by The Transport Museum, Wythall at their museum, and an early Brush Pony, dating from 1947 and operated by United Dairies, can be seen at the National Motor Museum, Beaulieu.
-There are five battery-electric road vehicles in the collection at the Ipswich Transport Museum, including a Smiths milk float dating from 1948, which was operated by Ipswich Co-operative Society, a Smiths vegetable cart dating from 1965 and a Brush Pony van dating from 1967.
-In addition several milk floats are still in service today, albeit repurposed after their milk delivery days.
+A collection of 29 milk floats and other battery-electric vehicles dating from 1935 to 1982 and representing 14 different manufacturers is kept by The Transport Museum, Wythall at their museum, and an early Brush Pony, dating from 1947 and operated by United Dairies, can be seen at the National Motor Museum, Beaulieu.
+There are five battery-electric road vehicles in the collection at the Ipswich Transport Museum, including a Smiths milk float dating from 1948, which was operated by Ipswich Co-operative Society; a Smiths vegetable cart dating from 1965; and a Brush Pony van dating from 1967.
+Several milk floats are still in service today, albeit repurposed after their milk delivery days.
 Many are used for work in factories, or as pleasure vehicles in rural areas, and some are hired out.